syclee/dotfiles/vim-cheatsheet.md

 :set

 ## Navigation
-Go to file if cursor is under a filename, e.g. import '~/yourfile' gf
+gf - Go to file if cursor is under a filename, e.g. import '~/yourfile' [number]gg or
+[number]G - Go to line

 ## Query vim
 Wondering where a setting was last set?